 It is that acknowledgement of that sameness, yet uniqueness I strive to weave into the fabric of every class and private session.

 Although the surge in yoga's popularity over the last five years has been a boon to what was formerly a fringe activity in the West, that seemed to have grow out of the 1960's movement, it has also opened us up to the not-so-healthy side of yoga.
 Professionally, the longer I've taught, the more I've seen individual challenges and needs.

 ~Teaching a generic class, aiming to the middle and hoping I didn't leave anyone behind, or go beyond people's abilities, has never been an option in my classes. ~

-Take an active role in your own well-being by learning how to care for yourself on many levels~ mind, body and spirit!
+I encourage you, to take an active role in your own well-being by learning how to care for yourself on many levels~ mind, body and spirit!